Health Policy Platform

 Our Health Policy Resolutions

-Once health policy resolutions are drafted by the Health Policy Committee they are reviewed and approved by The Alliance Board of Directors and voted on by our full membership.
+Once health policy resolutions are drafted by the Health Policy Committee they are reviewed and approved by The Alliance Board of Directors.
 Below are our current planks and resolutions.
 These serve as a framework to guide The Alliance and our partners in navigating day-to-day decisions related to our work.

 Cost and Quality Transparency — The Prerequisite to Meaningful Change in Health Care

 The Problem: There is abundant evidence that serious and extensive quality problems exist throughout the U.S. health care system.
 Moreover, a growing number of studies as well as our own analysis demonstrate that cost and quality are not correlated.
 That is, high quality care is not necessarily more expensive, and paying more does not mean better outcomes.

 Toward a Solution: Quality transparency — public reporting of meaningful and actionable quality information is a critical prerequisite to improving the value of health care.
 Publicly reported information enables purchasers and consumers to make informed decisions and acts as a powerful catalyst for providers to improve.
 We believe quality information must:

 - Be meaningful to consumers.
 Information should address aspects of care and performance that matter to health outcomes and results.